 Where to stay in Jasper National Park for hikers

 With its popularity among visitors, choosing among the best places to stay in Jasper National Park can be a challenge.
-Most hikers choose to stay in the town of Jasper.
-The vast majority of the park’s top accommodations lie here.
-There’s also a handful of good options along the Yellowhead Highway and the Icefields Parkway.
+Most hikers choose to stay in the town of Jasper, where the vast majority of the park’s top accommodations lie.
+There are also a handful of good options along the Yellowhead Highway and the Icefields Parkway.
 Be sure to book ahead when visiting during the summer high tourist season and in ski season.

-- Bear Hill Lodge: This lodge is located just 10 minutes from the centre of Jasper.
+• Bear Hill Lodge: This lodge is just 10 minutes from the centre of Jasper.
 Bear Hill Lodge offers rustic country rooms amidst the nature of Jasper National Park.
 For hikers who love the outdoors, it’s the perfect place to stay.

-- Fairmont Jasper Park Lodge: This luxury resort is the most iconic hotel in Jasper National Park.
-It’s the best place to up-the-ante on your stay in Jasper.
+• Fairmont Jasper Park Lodge: This luxury resort is the most iconic hotel in Jasper National Park.
+It’s a great place to up the ante on your Jasper vacation.
 Fairmont Jasper Park Lodge is located on the shores of Beauvert Lake.
-The hotel features 8 on-site restaurants, a spa, and an award-winning golf course for your relaxation and enjoyment.
+The hotel features eight on-site restaurants, a spa, and an award-winning golf course for your relaxation and enjoyment.

 When to go hiking in Jasper National Park

 Summer is the best time of the year to visit Jasper National Park.
-Prime hiking season in Jasper National Park is between July and August.
+The park’s prime hiking season is between July and August.
 These months also fall within Jasper’s high tourism season.

-When visiting at this time of year, be sure to book your Jasper accommodations far in advance.
-The most popular places to stay book up fast!
+When visiting at this time of year, be sure to book your accommodations far in advance.
+The town’s most popular places to stay book up fast!

 If you want to avoid the crowds, consider visiting in the late spring or early autumn shoulder seasons.
-The weather is still pleasant at this time of year with fewer tourist to block the amazing views.
+The weather is still pleasant at this time of year, with fewer tourists to block the amazing views.

 Wildlife